Referral Guidelines Patient Referral Form Medical Referral Form

 - Neurological issues such as Motor Neurone Disease

-If a patient doesn’t fall within St Luke’s Hospice’s criteria, they will be referred to other appropriate help and support systems.
+- If a patient doesn’t fall within St Luke’s Combined Hospices criteria, they will be referred to other appropriate help and support systems.
+Exclusions include:

 - Dialysis patients